Tour Itineraries Extensions & Excursions Registrations Form Tour Prices Contact Us

 - Sunrise Balloon Ride, cost: about $140 USD pp.

-Overnight: 4 or 5-star hotel near the Cairo Airport, Sonesta Heliopolis, Novotel Cairo Airport or similar.
+Overnight: 5-star hotel near the Cairo Airport, Iberotel Heliopolis.

 Day 8